pmndrs/gltfjsx/readme.md

 #### ⚡️ Auto-transform (compression, resize)

 With the `--transform` flag it creates a binary-packed, draco-compressed, texture-resized (1024x1024), deduped and pruned GLTF ready to be consumed on a web site.
 It uses [glTF-Transform](https://github.com/donmccurdy/glTF-Transform).
-It will not alter the original but create a copy and append `[modelname]-transformed.glb`.
+It will not alter the original but create a copy and append `[modelname]-transformed.glb`. `--aggressive' will start to cut down on empty or unneccessary groups.

 ## Using the parser stand-alone